-This program will comply with state law M.G.L.
+Our company, Evergreen Industries, LLC, will meet the objective set by state law M.G.L.
 Ch.
-94G §4 that requires Licensed Marijuana Establishments to, "...engage in processes and policies that promote and encourage full participation in the regulated cannabis industry by people from communities that have previously been disproportionately harmed by marijuana prohibition and enforcement and to positively impact those communities."
+94G 4 that requires Marijuana Establishments engage in "procedures and policies to promote and encourage full participation in the regulated cannabis industry by people from communities that have previously been disproportionately harmed by marijuana prohibition and enforcement and to positively impact those communities."